Dawar should be investigated in case of proof: Kaira

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 “We have no plans to topple the Pakistan Tehreek-e-Insaf (PTI) government.
-We too have slammed each other as traitor and this process of distributing treason certificates should be stopped.”
+We too have slammed each other for being a traitor and this process of distributing treason certificates should be stopped.”

-Once they called Mohsin Dawar a national hero and today he is being declared as a traitor, Kaira said.
-If there is any proof against Mohsin Dawar of foreign funding, he should be investigated but every institution should work under its constitutional limits, he said.
-It’s good that Shahbaz is returning to the country, he said, adding that the government will face stern opposition in and outside the parliament.

-FAISALABAD: Pakistan People’s Party (PPP) leader Qamar Zaman Kaira on Friday said the opposition does not want to derail the government if it changes its attitude.

 “We have no plans to topple the Pakistan Tehreek-e-Insaf (PTI) government.
-We too have slammed each other as traitor and this process of distributing treason certificates should be stopped.”
+We too have slammed each other for being a traitor and this process of distributing treason certificates should be stopped.”

-Once they called Mohsin Dawar a national hero and today he is being declared as a traitor, Kaira said.
-If there is any proof against Mohsin Dawar of foreign funding, he should be investigated but every institution should work under its constitutional limits, he said.
-It’s good that Shahbaz is returning to the country, he said, adding that the government will face stern opposition in and outside the parliament.